CiscoDevNet/cloud-ctf-framework/challenge1/Readme.md

 Challenge 1:

+## Question for participants:

+Company Venezula has came up with application which they want to make sure have access to only the Dev team over Internet.
+They have allocated static public ip to Dev team and also made sure only they can access the application.
+Could you verify if the security is correctly in place?

+Once you have made sure you have done Security Audit you can hit validate to get the flag

+Note: You need to make changes to the exsiting security policy if you feel its not correct.

+## Below description is for internal

 Security Misconfiguration : This challenge shows the incorrect configuration in deploying vpc with default nacl

 Vulnerability : the default nacl which gets applied to vpc allows all traffic.
 The allow all rule is at top while the other specific rules are at bottom.